 There is also a significant element of commentary writing and close textual analysis, a genre based coursework unit and all students will be required to undertake a wide range of background reading to support all sections.

 The course structure, encompassing 'closed' text exams and written coursework, ensures that all candidates can benefit from a pluralistic approach to assessment and from a variety of study techniques.
-Naturally, there will be scope for independent readers to explore literature beyond the specifications and to be supported in their reading of authors of specific personal interest.
+Naturally, there will be scope for independent readers

 Component 01: